 They’re also a really neat way to save money.
 Injection-molded parts tend to be on the pricey side, so if you could just make a 3D printed part yourself for a fraction of the price on your home 3D printer, you’re golden!

 Here are some other hobbies that you can utilize 3D printing for:

 - Carpentry and woodworking

 You can use 3D printed parts in nearly any hobby: you just have to find the design or make it yourself!

 5. Make personalized gifts

 3D printers are a really neat way to make personalized-yet-affordable gifts for your friends and family.
-Instead of racking your brain to think of a good gift, you can just find a neat object on Thingiverse, personalize it, and make it as a gift.
+Instead of racking your brain to think of a good gift, you can just find a neat object on Thingiverse or (one of these 30+ alternative sites), personalize it, and make it a gift.